CiscoSecurity/gta-03-api-use-cases/README.md

 ## Update Alert state

-To change Alert state, use:
+To change the Alert state, use:

 ```console
 $ curl -X PATCH \